cosmob3/cpnt262-a2/README.md

 - X Create components that could be reused on the other pages
 - X Use props and slots where applicable
 - X Style the site
-- Deploy your site to Netlify
+- X Deploy your site to Netlify

 ---